KB4YG/frontend/README.md

   application, or just add meta tags to index.html.
 [PageSpeed Insights](https://pagespeed.web.dev/report?url=kb4yg.org) can evaluate a website's performance and [this blog post](https://cinnamon.agency/blog/post/flutter_and_seo) describes the SEO problem in more detail.
+- When navigating between the `CountyListScreen()` and the `CountyScreen()`, there may be a way to increase the smoothness of the transition using a [hero animation](https://docs.flutter.dev/development/ui/animations/hero-animations).
+- If possible (which it may not be), a nice quality of life feature would be the ability to zoom in to or otherwise enhance images within the app, allowing users on mobile to view recreation areas in more detail or with greater clarity.